Call for Papers

 |We are now calling for submissions for 2016 and 2017.
 More information can be found under 'Submission Information'.|

 Welcome to the Indo-Pacific Journal of Phenomenology.

-The journal, which had its first publication in April 2001, is an initiative of the Phenomenology Research Group (PRG) based at Edith Cowan University, South West Campus, in Western Australia and Rhodes University in South Africa, where there had been a long-established phenomenological tradition, spanning over three decades, from the early 1970s through to the early 2000s.
+The journal, which had its first publication in April 2001, was an initiative of the Phenomenology Research Group (PRG) based at Edith Cowan University, South West Campus, in Western Australia and Rhodes University in South Africa, where there had been a long-established phenomenological tradition, spanning over three decades, from the early 1970s, introduced by Dreyer Kruger, through to the early 2000s.

 The IPJP was subsequently born in 2001, with Professor Schweitzer being its first Editor-in-Chief and Dr Stuart Devenish becoming its Executive Secretary.

 Professor Stones assumed the role of Editor-in-Chief in 2003.